Chen Zhao Sen's Tai Chi Training School

 Chen Zhao Sen with myself and another foreign student

-On my second visit, I mainly did Lao Jia Yi Lu and a smaller amount of Nei Gong in between.
+On my second visit, I mainly did Lao Jia Yi Lu with a small amount of Nei Gong in between.

 I was really impressed with the quality of detail taught in every single movement and the emphasis placed on the movement of the dantian and the integration of the Nei Gong reverse breathing.